finos/symphony-wdk/docs/deployment.md

 - workflow.process.completed
 - workflow.process.running

+More metrics are exposed by the WDK public api under /wdk.
+See [http://localhost:8080/wdk/swagger-ui.html#/workflows-api-controller](http://localhost:8080/wdk/swagger-ui.html#/workflows-api-controller)

 ## Logging

 By default, logs produced by the bot goes to the console and we [recommend](https://12factor.net/logs) to keep it that